Stairs: Handrails

 Handrails may be continuous (sometimes called over-the-post) or post-to-post (or more accurately newel-to-newel).
 For continuous handrails on long balconies, there may be multiple newels and tandem caps to cover the newels.
 At corners, there are quarter-turn caps.
 For post-to-post systems, the newels project above the handrails.

-Another, more classical, form of handrailing which is still in use is the tangent method.
-A variant of the Cylindric method of layout, it allows for continuous climbing and twisting rails and easings.
+Another, more classical, form of handrailing that is still in use is the tangent method.
+A variant of the cylindric method of layout, it allows for continuous climbing and twisting rails and easings.
 It was defined from principles set down by architect Peter Nicholson in the 18th century.